On the jump of the cover time in random geometric graphs: Upper bound right above the threshold for connectivity for d=2

 assuming $C$ large enough and $\eps' < \eps$.
-The number of such lattice animals is at most $O(n 8^{C/4})$, and thus, by Chernoff bounds together with a union bound over all such animals, the probability of having in one of them less than $\eps'\log n$ many vertices is at most $O(n8^{C/4}e^{-r^2 C/200})=O(n8^{C/4}e^{-(1+\eps)C\log n/(200\pi) })=o(n^{-2})$, where the equality follows by choosing $C$ large enough.
-Hence, for $C$ large, by taking a union bound over all pairs of vertices, a.a.s.\ such two components cannot exist.
+The number of connected sets of size $C/4$ is at most $O(n 8^{2C/4})$: first, one has to find the starting cell, for which there are $O(n)$ choices; then, one can find a spanning tree with $C-1$ edges that defines the connected set, and traversing all edges exactly twice, say in depth-first search order, we cover the whole connected set; the result follows by noting that at each step there are at most $8$ choices for choosing the next cell.
+Hence, by Chernoff bounds together with a union bound over all such animals, the probability of having in one of them less than $\eps'\log n$ many vertices is at most $O(n8^{C/4}e^{-r^2 C/200})=O(n8^{C/4}e^{-(1+\eps)C\log n/(200\pi) })=o(n^{-2})$, where the equality follows by choosing $C$ large enough.
+Hence, for $C$ large, by taking a union bound over all pairs of vertices $x,y \in \cG_n$ sufficiently far away from the boundary, a.a.s.\ such two components cannot exist.

 Next, if after removing less than $\eps'\log n$ vertices there would exist a connected component $\mathcal{C}_1$ of Euclidean diameter at most $C\sqrt{\log n}/5$ inside $S$, this component a.a.s.\ has $O(\log n)$ vertices.
 If the Euclidean diameter of such a component $\mathcal{C}_1$ were less than $\eps''\sqrt{\log n}$ (for $\eps''< \eps' < \eps$ small enough; we define the Euclidean diameter of an isolated vertex to be zero and include this in this case), then note that the probability to have at most $\eps' \log n$ points in the annulus obtained by taking the difference of the ball of outer radius $r$ and inner radius $\eps''\sqrt{\log n/\pi}$ centered around any of the vertices in $\mathcal{C}_1$, is, once again by Chernoff bounds for Poisson variables, at most